Interactive Brokers Review 2026: Is It Good for ETF Investing?

 Interactive Brokers for ETF Investors: What You Need to Know

 The platform offers access to over 13,000 ETFs, giving you plenty of options whether you're looking for broad market index funds like VOO and VTI, dividend-focused ETFs like SCHD, or sector-specific funds.
-The research tools are rated excellent, which means you'll have access to comprehensive screening tools, analyst reports, and educational resources to make informed decisions.
+The research tools are rated excellent, which means you get powerful screening tools, analyst reports, and educational resources to back up your decisions.

 Interactive Brokers's mobile app lets you manage your ETF portfolio on the go, set up automatic investments, and monitor your holdings from anywhere.